Hiking, Biking, Fishing & Paddling

 Medford is a gateway to the million-acre wilderness of the New Jersey Pine Barrens, which is loaded with outdoor recreational opportunities, from biking and canoeing to hiking and hunting.
 Our 39 square mile township is abundant with open space, parks and playing fields - ideal for family life.
 Medford itself offers a great number of outdoor recreational opportunities, including:

 Medford's Bikeway Plan (adopted as a component of the Recreation & Open Space Plan adopted November 2021.
-Click HERE.
+Click HERE

 Freedom Park to Medford Park